Everything About KLAT Test 2026

 Required vocabulary for grades 1 to 4

-For the necessary vocabulary corresponding to different levels, check the table below.
+For the vocabulary needed for each level, see the table below.

 Exam LevelGradeVocabulary